-Buying wine from your local supermarket can certainly be convenient, but finding a good bottle among those of questionable quality — not to mention overwhelming quantity — can be challenging.
+Buying wine from your local grocery store can certainly be convenient, but finding a good bottle among those of questionable quality — not to mention overwhelming quantity — can be challenging.

 To find out how to make the best supermarket selections when a specialty shop is not an option, VinePair asked sommeliers across the country what grocery store bottles they’re grabbing when they’re in a pinch.